For North Dakota Administrators

 - Offer the 10- or 16-week program

 - Complete the evaluation form at the end of the program.
-Contact Susan Finneseth at email@example.com if wish to request two payments for reimbursement (one at mid-point of program and one at end).
+Submission for payment for reimbursement must be made no later than June 15, 2015 (if your school will not complete Gearing Up for Kindergarten by June 15, 2015 please contact Judith Konerza at 701-787-4216 or email@example.com).
+Contact Susan Finneseth at firstname.lastname@example.org if wish to request two payments for reimbursement (one at mid-point of program and one at end).

 |Projected school |